oapicf/pinterest-sdk/clients/powershell/generated/docs/AdAccountsApi.md

 <a id="Invoke-AdAccountsCreate"></a>
 # **Invoke-AdAccountsCreate**
 > AdAccount Invoke-AdAccountsCreate<br>
-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-AdAccountCreateRequest] <PSCustomObject><br>
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-AdAccountCreate] <PSCustomObject><br>

 Create ad account

 Create a new ad account.
-Different ad accounts can support different currencies, payment methods, etc. An ad account is needed to create campaigns, ad groups, and ads; other accounts (your employees or partners) can be assigned business access and appropriate roles to access an ad account. <p/> You can set up up to 50 ad accounts per user.
-(The user must have a business account to create an ad account.) <p/> For more, see <a class=""reference external"" href=""https://help.pinterest.com/en/business/article/create-an-advertiser-account"">Create an advertiser account</a>.
+Different ad accounts can support different currencies, payment methods, etc. An ad account is needed to create campaigns, ad groups, and ads; other accounts (your employees or partners) can be assigned business access and appropriate roles to access an ad account.
+You can set up up to 50 ad accounts per user.
+(The user must have a business account to create an ad account.)
+For more, see [Create an advertiser account](https://help.pinterest.com/en/business/article/create-an-advertiser-account).

 ### Example
 ```powershell